What's the meaning of the word 'Abracadabra'?

-An exclamation used by conjurors when performing a trick.
+An exclamation used by conjurers when performing tricks.

 No one is sure as to the origin of the strange word 'abracadabra'.
-It is known to have been in use in 4th century Latin but there are several theories that place the derivation before that, including:
+It is known to have been in use in 4th century Latin.
+There are no earlier uses of the word that are supported by any evidence.
+Nevertheless, there are several theories that place the derivation earlier, including:

-Sadly, none of these theories stands up to close examination and actual documentary evidence is as insubstantial as those fragments of mediaeval paper.
+Sadly, none of these theories stands up to close examination and actual documentary evidence is as insubstantial as those fragments of medieval paper.

 A reference in print to the use of the word in English dating back to 1582 is found in Eva Rimmington Taylor's The Troublesome Voyage of Capt.
 Edward Fenton:

 Banester sayth yt he healed 200 in one yer of an ague by hanging abracadabra about their necks.

 The belief in the power of the word lasted well into the 18th century.
 In his Journal of the Plague Year, 1722, Daniel Defoe was saddened by the continuing superstition of the populace when faced with the threat of plague:

 People deceiv'd; and this was in wearing Charms, Philters, Exorcisms, Amulets, and I know not what Preparations, to fortify the Body with them against the Plague; as if the Plague was but a kind of a Possession of an evil Spirit; and that it was to be kept off with Crossings, Signs of the Zodiac, Papers tied up with so many Knots; and certain Words, or Figures written on them, as particularly the Word Abracadabra, form'd in Triangle, or Pyramid...

 How the poor People found the Insufficiency of those things, and how many of them were afterwards carried away in the Dead-Carts.